 Recently, my hometown was hit by Hurrican Michael the world has not experienced a cat5 like this in decades.
 It not only devastated our community but the heart and souls of our locals.
 Out of the proverbial ashes, we rose coming to the aid of strangers in our hour of need.
 Many without much gave more than they could and as a community we became family.
 In the Eye of The Storm; Stories of Survival and Hope From The Florida Panhandle is a book I not only recommend but was blessed to have contributed to.
 October 10, 2018, changed us forever.
 It was hard to imagine coming back from this.
 But at heart, the people of the Florida Panhandle are strong.
 They are the heroes in this story.
 The ones who inspire hope and wield inexhaustible strength.
 This is their story.
 Told in their own words.
 In their poetry.
 In the images they captured.
 (Enjoy)

 If you are like millions of people technology can consume us to the point of causing serious problems.
 I enjoy purchasing tip-technique books primarily for my clients and on occasion when reading them I happily find that they help me as well.
-This is the case with my next book link: Declutter your INBOX by S.J.
+This is the case with my next book link: Daily Inbox Zero by S.J.
 Scott.
 It includes (9) nine steps to eliminate email overload.
 My thinking I had this area under control but do not always have the time to teach or help a client get control of theirs I purchased this book to add to my company library.
 Step 4, 6a, and 7 were among my favorites!

 Check back often as I continue to add more great reads!